 As a Father of five kids, I’ve had the chance to use quite a few building block and construction sets.
 My experience with most off-brand lego-alternatives hasn’t been a good one.
 Blocks that don’t fit correctly or stay in place simply aren’t worth using.
 The key is to find an alternative that either works with legos or is completely separate from them.

 If you’re looking for something exactly like legos, you probably won’t find it.
-If that’s your goal, buy legos as there’s nothing better.
+If that’s your goal, buy legos.
+There’s nothing better.

 KRE-O – Good Locking and Building Sets

-That being said in our house, we've got many of these sets and typically separate them from the Lego ones as they do work better together than with the actual Lego bricks.
+They DO work with Legos.
+That being said in our house, we've got many of these sets and typically separate them from the Lego ones as they work better together than with the actual Lego bricks.